CopernicaMarketingSoftware/REACT-CPP/README.md

 The objects that are passed to the callback functions (React::Reader, React::writer, etc) are also returned from the event-registering functions.
-Therefore, if you call Loop::onReadable() to register a function that should be called when a filedescriptor becomes readable, the Loop::onReadable() method immediately returns a reference to the React::Reader object that takes care of
+This means that it is possible to store the return value of a call to Loop::onReadable() in a variable, so that you will not have to wait for the callback to be called to cancel further calls to it.

-Although we have up to now ignored the return value of the various Loop::onSomething() methods, it can be very convenient to
+All Loop::onSomething() methods have such a return value, and they all return a shared_ptr to the watcher object.
+You may store this shared_ptr if you'd like to use it in the future, but you do not have to.
+Internally, the library also keeps a pointer to the object, and will pass on that pointer to your callback every time it is called.
+So even if you decide to discard the return value, the object will live on.
+The only way to stop the callback from being active is by calling the cancel() method on the returned object, or on the same object inside your callback function.

-All Loop::onSomething() methods have a return value: the methods return a std::shared_ptr to the objects that are also passed to the callback functions.
-We can use this to modify the first example.
-In that first example we set a timer to exit the program after five seconds.
-Now we are going to reset that timer every time that some input is detected.
-Only when no input was received for a full five seconds, the program will terminate.
+With this knowledge we are going to modify our earlier example.
+The echo application that we showed before is updated to set the timer back to five seconds every time that some input is read, so that the application will now only stop after no input was detected for five seconds.
+We also change the signal watcher: the moment CTRL+C is pressed, the application will stop responding, but it will only exit one second later.

 ````c++
 #include <reactcpp.h>